 - Eligibility in the new programme is expanded to include homes built prior to 2008 (current programme 2000).

 - Similarly the eligibility has been expanded to include people living in defined low income areas.

-Eligibility for 67% Insulation Grants
+Eligibility for Grants of 67% OFF Insulation Costs

 - The home must have been built prior to 2008